 Par value is the face value of a bond.
 If you buy a $1,000 bond, the par value is $1,000 and you will receive $1,000 when the bond reaches maturity.
-Par value does not change during the term of a bond, no matter market interest rates or bond prices.
+Par value does not change during the term of a bond, no matter what market interest rates or bond prices do.

 When people refer to the price of a bond, they are referring to its market value.
 Much like stocks and other securities, the market value of a bond will vary over time and even over the course of a single day.
 Factors that influence bond prices include market conditions as well as general supply and demand.

 Because bond prices change, it’s possible for a bond to be worth more or less than its face value.
 It’s also possible to buy a bond for more or less than its par value.
 (However, you will still receive the par value of the bond once it reaches maturity.)
-These changes in price drive investors to consider duration.
+These changes in price drive investors to consider the duration.
 Duration tells them how a bond’s price could fluctuate, either up or down, in the future.
-Knowing how price could change over time allows you to attempt making money from the purchase and sale of bonds.
+Knowing how prices could change over time allows you to attempt to make money from the purchase and sale of bonds.

 How Bond Maturity Impacts Duration

 Like other fixed-income securities, such as certificates of deposit (CDs), the maturity date of a bond is the date when your bond will reach the end of its term, also known as reaching maturity.
 For a 10-year bond, the maturity date is 10 years after the date of issue.
 When a bond reaches maturity, you will receive the par value of the bond.
 A bond’s maturity is set when it’s issued and will not change during the bond’s term.